Are you coaching uphill?

 I don't think Coach Bob's experience was isolated since I have seen it multiple times.
 What should you do if you find yourself hired to Coach in an organization that is not receptive, willing or able to change?

 - Acknowledge it is tough - It's a tough situation when you are hired to do a job that no one wants you to do.
 Whew, there I said it.

 - Be Willing to Have Some Difficult Conversations - You probably need to have some tough conversations with people and challenge them.
 Don't say "why are you wasting your money on my coaching" but something like "I can help the teams and help the organization if you will let me."
 Cast and recast vision.

 - Find an Agile Champion - Perhaps there is someone who really gets it and is willing to back you up.
 Look around and talk to a lot of people.

 - Create some Small Successes - Nothing succeeds like success.
 Go underground if you need to with your team.
 Run some experiments.
 If your team is thriving with guerrilla Agile, that will make everyone look good.

-True change is difficult.
+True change is difficult and Agile Coaches are typically put on the front line with little support.
 If you find yourself coaching uphill, do what you can to make a change.
 If you can't, leave gracefully with a smile on your face.